Shacker01/create-a-login-form-with-PHP/README.md

 # create-a-login-form-with-PHP
-# has both login and signup forms.
+# it includes both login and signup forms.